Balsa Stiffness

 >120 = super

 The calculations of the stiffness coefficient are slightly complicated, so I will not explain them here.
 Thankfully, brilliant people have done the work for you and created programs that will make the calculations automatically.
-You can find a online stiffness calculator and a calculator you can download to your computer.
+You can find a calculator you can download to your computer.

 Here are some more good sites about Balsa stiffness: